sk02/DataScience/README.md

 # DataScience
-This is my first Git hub repo
+This is my first Git hub repository for sk02